natenatesoo/hack/docs/guides-use-metamask.md

    <img width="251" height="320" src="/docs/assets/metamask-guide/m-4.png">
 </p>

-Click on the **Log out** button in the top right of this menu.
+Click on the **LOCK** button in the top right of this menu.
 You'll be taken to a Welcome Back page.

 <p align="center">
    <img width="188" height="320" src="/docs/assets/metamask-guide/m-5.png">